szczuroskoczek/termimux/README.md

 - [ ] Authentication & user sessions
 - [ ] Integrated logging & metrics
 - [ ] Electron packaging for desktop

 ---

+## Synchronization and Layout Management

+TermiMux now supports full synchronization of terminal sessions and layout management.
+This means:

+- **Shared Sessions**: All connected users see the same terminal sessions, including their sizes and positions.
+- **Dynamic Layout**: The server manages terminal sizes and positions, ensuring consistent layout across all clients.
+- **Future Features**: Resize, move, and zoom controls for terminals will be added soon.

+This functionality ensures that the server maintains a single source of truth for terminal states, enabling seamless collaboration and advanced layout features.

+---